 Assign Master Warranty

-The final step is to assign the warranties applicable to the equipment as determined by the following rulesset out.
+The final step in creating the equipment is to assign the warranties applicable to the equipment as determined by the following rules.
+Truck/Bus tires have a longer trial period than Passenger and Light Truck tires.
+The simplest test for this is to look at product hierarchy 2 which can have one of three values: (P)assenger, (L)ight Truck, or (T)ruck/Bus.

 CLMTY = ZCTP Trial Period Guarantee